Samsung smartphone placed on a wooden surface outdoors during sunset.

 • 120Hz adaptive refresh rate

-• Higher peak brightness (outdoor visibility boost)
+• Greater peak brightness (outdoor increased visibility)

-• Better LTPO power efficiency
+• More efficient LTPO power effectiveness

 Real-world benefit: